 “I wanted to be involved with the ice rink because I thought it was a cool idea, and it’s been great to see the number of students who have been using it to skate and play broomball,” Calaway said.
 “I want to see our school come behind this.”

-“I want to highlight that this is an entirely student-built and -maintained ice rink, and those students who have dedicated countless hours to the rink in record-setting cold deserve our appreciation, not contempt,” Snyder said.
+“I want to highlight that this is an entirely student-built and -maintained ice rink, and those students who have dedicated countless hours to the rink in record-setting cold deserve our appreciation, not contempt,” said MCSG President Patrick Snyder ’13.
 “It is seriously hard work.”

 “I can’t walk around without being asked about it, and I can’t go out to eat without hearing people talk about it,” Kohout said.
 “I think that the way that we chose to have an ice rink was very well done, and that Jesse Horwitz did a very good job setting up the process, but I don’t know if it was the best possible outcome,” Kohout said.